GIlunga/GIlunga.github.io/content/About.md

 publish: "true"
 updated: 2025-08-29
 ---
-I am Guilherme, a machine learning scientist/engineer.
-As of now (August 2025), I have about 7 years of working experience at Microsoft Research, Amazon, and Bumble.
+I am Guilherme, a machine learning applied scientist/engineer.
+As of November 2025, I have about 7 years of working experience at Microsoft Research, Amazon, and Bumble.
 Currently, I work at Bumble as a Sr. Machine Learning Scientist, building models for user matching and beyond.

 Please see my [[CV.pdf |CV]] for more details on my background and feel free to reach out on [LinkedIn](https://www.linkedin.com/in/gilunga/).